LKYMichelle/Python-Project-Budget-Calculator/README.md

 # Python Project: Budget Calculator
-My first Python project from draft and design to coding and README: take in initial budgets of 6 major categories and let the user to deposit, withdraw, check current statistics and generate cuurent plots.
+My first Python project from drafting and designing to coding and README: take in initial budgets of 6 major categories and let the user to deposit, withdraw, check current statistics and generate current plots.
 ## Table of contents
 * [Description](#description)
 * [Getting Started](#getting-started)